 After a frightening rescue from a frozen lake in Pennsylvania, two Clydesdale horses, Wilhelm and Gunther, are back on their feet at Quiet Valley Living Historical Farm near Stroudsburg.

-The pair of fifteen-year-old horses were rescued just this past Saturday after they managed to wander outside of their home at the farm.
+The pair of fifteen-year-old horses were rescued just after they managed to wander outside of their home at the farm.
 The pair found themselves in a deadly situation as they both fell through the ice of the frozen lake nearby.
 Thankfully, a neighbor spotted the equine duo just in time and called for help.

 Their dramatic rescue was no easy task.
 Many rescue teams worked together quickly to help save the two large horses from certain death.